 The monad sequence itself exists within a larger paradigm that continues until consciousness exhausts all meaningful experience.
 At that point, individuality becomes unnecessary.
 Awareness dissolves into infinite consciousness—often referred to as the Tao or God—not as annihilation, but as irrelevance of self.
 The cycle of incarnation exists to make the self relevant long enough to learn the nature of choice and experience.

-The first paradigm within this greater cycle is the Infant Soul, a macro expression of the first monad.
+Infant Soul, a macro expression of the first monad.
 Each soul age represents a distinct perceptual framework, expanding across lifetimes.
 Monads are the engines of this progression.

 What follows is an illumination of each soul age, mapping the complete path from infant awareness to infinity.